SEEKING THE EVERLASTING GOSPEL

 Proverb, Mâshâl (maw-shawl'), H4912, from Strong's Hebrew Dictionary: Apparently from H4910 in some original sense of superiority in mental action; properly a pithy maxim, usually of a metaphorical nature; hence a simile (as an adage, poem, discourse): - byword, like, PARABLE, proverb.

-I had spent no less than an entire book explaining that there are "metaphors" in the Bible, which can be traced all the way back to the very beginning of time, in my already published book in this Series, called: "In the Beginning: it was spiritual from the very start," to set us up for such books as this one, and to shine a very bright spotlight onto the usage of metaphors, allegories, similes, figures, etc, in our Bibles; to show us that we can't take every scripture in the Bible as plainly literal – but, also, that we can't take every scripture metaphorically, either.
-But, in obvious cases such as this one, where it's spelled out plainly to the king of Babylon – or, at least, to the messenger – that what is about to be expounded to this king is an allegorical message, then how can we ourselves begin reading it plainly and literally?
+I had spent no less than an entire book explaining that there are "metaphors" in the Bible, which can be traced all the way back to the very beginning of time, in my already published book in this Series, called: "In the Beginning: it was spiritual from the very start," to set us up for such books as this one, and to shine a very bright spotlight onto the usage of metaphors, allegories, similes, figures, etc., in our Bibles; to show us that we can't take every scripture in the Bible as plainly literal – but, also, that we can't take every scripture metaphorically, either.
+But, in obvious cases such as this one, where it's spelled-out plainly to the king of Babylon – or, at least, to the messenger bringing him that message – that which is about to be expounded to this king is an allegorical message, then how can we ourselves begin reading it plainly and literally?
 And, if we do so, would we then be in danger of misunderstanding the message that was set before this mortal king? . . .
 But, before I explain further, allow me to give some other references for our word proverb to show the reading audience that I am not making bad use of our word.
 Also, we must know, assuredly, that our English words proverb and parable are interchangeable in this instance.
 In other words, the translators took this single Hebrew word, Mâshâl, and had translated it into parable, as well.
 See, for instance:

 And he took up his parable [Mâshâl H4912]...